Editing order items

 8. Click Refund.

-Notify customer when there is no change to order total
+Notifying customer when there is no change to order total

 If the order cost hasn’t changed, then you don’t need to refund or collect payment.
 By default, your customer is sent a notification about the edit.
-If you don’t want to send your customer a notification, then disable Send notification to customer.
+If you don’t want to send your customer a notification, then deselect Send notification to customer and click Update order to finish editing the order.

 Ready to start selling with Shopify?Try it free